Travelling to & around Turku

 The only thing easier than getting to Turku is getting around once you’re here.
 The city has bike-friendly paths, a stress-free public transportation system, and even water buses in the summertime.
 Turku is also is incredibly compact, so it`s easy to walk around the city.

-There’s no better way to experience Turku than by strolling through the city.
-You’ll find most hotels, restaurants, and attractions within walking distance of the centre.
+There’s no better way to experience Turku than by strolling around the city.
+You’ll find most hotels, restaurants, and attractions within walking distance of the center.
 Plus, it’s almost impossible to get lost.
-All you need to do is follow the Aura River .
+All you need to do is follow the Aura River.

-If you travel by foot, you’ll also be able to take a ride on Föri, the city’s beloved city ferry, and the funicular, which will take you to the top of Kakolanmäki Hill.
+If you travel by foot, you’ll also be able to take a ride on Föri, the city’s beloved city ferry, or hop on the funicular, which will take you to the top of Kakolanmäki Hill.

-As you walk around Turku, you’ll notice the bright yellow bikes.
-These are managed by Föli, who run the public transport system here, and are available for anyone to use during the summer season, usually from April to October.
-Just download the Donkey Republic app, register and the app will guide you through the rest.
-There are plenty of bike stations in the city, and the app has a map where you can find the nearest one.
+As you walk around Turku, you’ll notice bright yellow bikes sprinkled around the city.
+These are citybikes managed by Föli, the local public transport system, and are available for anyone to use during the summer season (usually from April to October).
+Just download the Donkey Republic app, register, and the app will guide you through the rest.
+There are plenty of bike stations in the city, and the app has a map where you can easily find the nearest one.

-The bikes are designed for short-term use and it only costs €2 for the first hour.
+The bikes are designed for short-term use, and costs only €2 for the first hour.

 Föli maintains a first-rate bus network.
 Just like their bikes, Föli buses are bright yellow and affordable.
 A single adult ticket costs €3 and it’s valid for two hours.
 If you would like even more flexibility, you can purchase a one-day ticket or a multi-day pass.